 Scholars also have compared IEAs to treaties in other issue areas.
-Comparing 67 MEAs to a sample of non-environmental UN treaties, Axelrod found the former more deferential to international law in trade and other areas (2011).
-Analyzing 300 IEAs selected for containing health-related provisions, Morin and colleagues (2019) revealed the large, previously-unrecognized, contribution of IEAs to global health governance (Morin and Blouin 2019).
-And Henckens and colleagues found that extant MEAs provide strong normative foundations for negotiating a new treaty on sustainable use of mineral resources (2018, 355).
+Comparing sixty-seven MEAs to a sample of nonenvironmental UN treaties, Axelrod (2011) found the former were more deferential to international law in trade and other areas.
+Analyzing 300 IEAs selected as containing health-related provisions, Morin et al. (2019; Morin and Blouin 2019) revealed the large, previously unrecognized contributions of IEAs to global health governance, and Henckens et al. (2018, 355) found that extant MEAs provide strong normative foundations for negotiating a new treaty on sustainable use of mineral resources.

 Finally, scholars have used the IEADB to reveal the structure of international environmental law.
-IEAs have helped reshape the substance and processes of global environmental governance, fostering involvement by transnational and sub-national environmental actors and mainstreaming environmental issues in trade agreements, development banks, and other non-environmental entities (Andonova and Mitchell 2010).
-Bigagli (2016) found IEA fragmentation likely hinders emergence of an "adaptive, complex systems approach" to oceans governance (Bigagli 2016, 155 and 57).
-More optimistically, others have shown IEA fragmentation has declined over time in ways that foster polycentric governance and adaptive capacity (Kim 2013a, 988; see also Kim 2019) and that, despite gaps, the IEA network could support strong global policies on emerging problems of nitrogen and phosphorus pollution (Ahlström and Cornell 2018).
+IEAs have helped reshape the substance and processes of global environmental governance, fostering involvement by transnational and subnational environmental actors and mainstreaming environmental issues in trade agreements, development banks, and other nonenvironmental entities (Andonova and Mitchell 2010).
+Bigagli (2016, 155, 57) found that IEA fragmentation likely hinders emergence of an "adaptive, complex systems approach" to ocean governance.
+More optimistically, others have shown that IEA fragmentation has declined over time in ways that foster polycentric governance and adaptive capacity (Kim 2013a, 988; see also Kim, forthcoming) and that, despite gaps, the IEA network could support strong global policies on emerging problems of nitrogen and phosphorus pollution (Ahlström and Cornell 2018).